bcgov/eao-public/README.md

 # Build and Deployment

 For dev, test, and production builds on OpenShift/Jenkins see [openshift/README.md](https://github.com/bcgov/eao-public/blob/master/openshift/README.md) for detailed instructions on how to setup in an OpenShift environment using nginx.

+# Visual Studio Code

+To use our Visual Studio Code extensions copy the contents of vscodeextensions.txt in the root directory and paste it into bash.
+If it doesnt work, make sure you have the Code CLI installed `code --version` and if it's not insatlled open the command palette (shift + command + p) and run `Shell Command: install 'code' command in PATH`.

 # How to Contribute